Gman-Superfly/AKIRA/pandora/PANDORA_AFTERMATH.md

 │     ──────────────────────                                      │
 │     • As long as structure exists, generation is possible     │ │     • Action is always possible                                │
-│     • Hope is not a feeling—it's a capacity                   │
+│     • Hope is not a feeling; it is a capacity                 │ │                                                                 │
-│                                                                 │
 │  2.
 HOPE CAN BE CULTIVATED                                      │
 │     ─────────────────────────                                   │